DevilAguo0/hiddify/How-to-configure-Hiddify-panel-properly.md

 This is especially important when you use proxies with lower security (http and vmess).

 This is done automatically by the panel, but you can change it if you want
-## Actions
-In this menu, a simulated terminal is displayed, through which a series of actions related to maintenance, troubleshooting and installation of the panel can be performed.

 ### Reality
 For view more information about this protocol, please view [this article](https://github.com/hiddify/hiddify-config/wiki/How-to-use-Reality-on-Hiddify).

 </details>

 <details><summary><h2>Actions</h2></summary>

+In this menu, a simulated terminal is displayed, through which a series of actions related to maintenance, troubleshooting and installation of the panel can be performed.

 ### Status
 This menu executes the system status display script and displays the related logs.